2. File Organization

 - page numbers start at

-p001 README.mdhas been created and filled out- no later workflow files have been added yet
+p001 readme.txthas been created and filled out in each item folder- no later workflow files have been added yet

 Move Files to DPLAB Storage

-After the item folders and page scan filenames are correct, create a top-level collection/series folder in DPLAB_STORAGE:
+After the folder hierarchy and page scan filenames are correct, move the completed collection or series folder to DPLAB_STORAGE:

 V:\librarydata\archives_store\dplab_storage